 Use a back-up birth control if you are sick with severe vomiting or diarrhea.

-If you need surgery or medical tests or if you will be on bed rest, you may need to stop using Ortho-Cyclen for a short time.
-Any doctor or surgeon who treats you should know that you are using birth control pills.
+If you need major surgery with long-term bed rest, you may need to stop using this medicine for a short time.
+Any doctor or surgeon who treats you should know that you are using Ortho-Cyclen.

 What happens if I miss a dose?

-Follow the patient instructions provided with your Ortho-Cyclen.
-Ask your doctor or pharmacist if you do not understand these instructions.
+Follow the patient instructions provided in your Ortho-Cyclen packet.
 Missing a pill increases your risk of becoming pregnant.